nixpulvis/nixpulvis.github.io/_posts/2018-02-15-borrowing-a-better-wifi-signal.md

 ```

 With that all said and done we should be able to connect a computer via ethernet
 and access the internet.
 Woot!

+#### Systemd Unit

+Ideally we should be able to simply power up the pi (or whatever machine) and
+have all the needed networking configuration happen automatically.
+This is the
+domain of systemd services and targets.

+TODO: Actually figure this all out...

+#### Setup our own Wireless Network

-All that's left is to connect that ethernet cable
+All that's left is to connect the ethernet cable from the pi to a functional
-to a functional wireless router, and we've got our own WiFi network with good
+wireless router, and we've got our own WiFi network with good connectivity.

-connectivity.
+The observent reader will notice that we now have two NATs, the NAT between
+our WiFi borrower, and the NAT for our personal WiFi hotspot.
+It's NATs all the
+way down!

 ### Going Futher (literally…)